 Welcome to the website of Māmalahoa where you will find information and gain insight on the Royal Order of Kamehameha I (Order) in general and Māmalahoa in particular.
-While the Order is Hawaii’s oldest Hawaiian organization and is one of the most iconic organizations associated with Hawaii’s recent past, the Order remains an enigma to many in Hawai’i and most of the World.
-Accordingly, this website is designed to help fill this void and need for enlightenment regarding this very important and significant organization, especially for Kānaka ‘Ōiwi (aboriginal peoples of Hawai‘i).
+While the Order is Hawaii’s oldest Hawaiian organization and the last remaining institution of the Kingdom of Hawai’i, the Order remains an enigma to many in Hawai’i and most of the World.
+Accordingly, this website is designed to help fill this void and need for enlightenment regarding this special and unique organization.

-Authorized by the 1865 Constitution of the Kingdom of Hawai‘i, King Kamehameha V established the Order by Royal Decree at a Privy Council of State held at the ‘Iolani Palace, on April 11, 1865.
-The Royal Decree was made with the endorsement of the King’s Privy Council of State and establishes the Order’s mission and authorized the Order to carry out its kuleana, in perpetuity, as an institution of the Kingdom of Hawai‘i.
+Authorized by the 35th Article of the 1864 Constitution of the Kingdom of Hawai‘i, King Kamehameha V established the Order of Kamehameha I (Order) by Royal Decree on April 11, 1865 at the ‘Iolani Palace.
+The Royal Decree was made with the endorsement of the King’s Privy Council of State and establishes the Order’s mission and authorizes the Order to carry out its kuleana, in perpetuity, as an institution of the Kingdom of Hawai‘i.

-As a chapter member of this Most Noble Order, Māmalahoa honors its origins and namesake by supporting the Hawaiian Kingdom, and uplifting Kānaka ‘Ōiwi, physically, mentally, and spiritually.
+As a chapter member of this Most Noble Order, Māmalahoa honors its origins and namesake by supporting the Hawaiian Kingdom, and uplifting Kānaka ‘Ōiwi (Native People) physically, mentally, and spiritually.
 In addition, Māmalahoa acts to protect, preserve, and perpetuate, Kānaka ‘Ōiwi culture, customs, and traditions.
 Its core values include the recognition of Ke Akua, living Aloha, and promoting the ‘Ohana as the fundamental building block to build strong communities and a strong Lāhui (Hawaiian Nation).
 Māmalahoa promotes sovereignty of self, i.e., living a life free of addiction, dependence, substance abuse, poor health, and ignorance.
 Māmalahoa honors the memory of Kamehameha with the presentation of the annual KamehamehaFestival on Mokuola in Hilo, encourages and develops kāne leadership in the home and community, protects wahi pana (sacred places), and advocates for the preservation and advancement of Hawaiian rights and benefits.